Intro & Defaults

 Stream offers a few built-in methods to create a for you feed and gives you the API access to do more advanced customization if needed.

 This next example is a bit more complicated.
-It uses an activity processor to add topic data to activities and ranks content you’re likely to engage with higher in the feed.
+It uses an activity processor to add topic data to activities, activity selectors to pull in content from different sources, and ranks content you're likely to engage with higher in the feed.

 require 'getstream_ruby'